RubixML/ML/docs/basic-introduction.md

 # Obtaining Data
 Machine learning projects typically begin with a question.
 For example, you might want to answer the question of "who of my friends are most likely to stay married to their partner?"
 One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model to predict successful relationships based on the answers they gave you.
 In ML terms, the answers you collect are the values of the *features* that constitute measurements of the phenomena being observed.
 The number of features in a sample is called the *dimensionality* of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.

-As an alternative to collecting data yourself, one may access one of the many open datasets that are free to use from a public repository.
+As an alternative to collecting data yourself, you can access one of the many open datasets that are free to use from a public repository.
 The advantages of using a public dataset is that the data has most likely already been cleaned and prepared for you.
-We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php) as a great place to get started with using open source datasets.
+We recommend the University of California Irvine [Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php) as a great place to get started with using open datasets.

 ## Extracting Data
 Before our data can become useful, we need to load it into our script from its stored format.
 There are many PHP libraries that help make extracting data from various sources easy and intuitive, and we recommend checking them out as a great place to start.